SaraR199/narrative_engine/projects/dragon-mafia-paranormal-v1/input/README.md

 Once you've added your input files, tell Claude Code:

 ```
-Run step 1 for test-fantasy-novel
+Run step 1 for default
 ```

 Or to run the entire workflow:

 ```
-Run the book design workflow for test-fantasy-novel
+Run the book design workflow for default
 ```

 ## Outputs

-Generated outputs will be saved to `projects/test-fantasy-novel/outputs/`
+Generated outputs will be saved to `projects/default/outputs/`